telekom/reuse-template/README.md

 ## Licensing
 Copyright (c) XXXX Deutsche Telekom AG

+Licensed under the XXXX (SPDX short identifier: XXXX) (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License by reviewing the files found in the [./LICENSES](./LICENSES) folder.

 This project follows the [REUSE standard for software licensing](https://reuse.software/).
 Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
 For more information visit https://reuse.software/.
 You can find a guide for developers at https://telekom.github.io/reuse-template/.